Science

 Assessment

-The course is assessed by a combination of externally assessed exams and internally assessed coursework.
-Students will produce a portfolio of work based on project work, practical assignments and research.
+The course is assessed by a combination of externally assessed exams and NEA tasks.
+(Non-examined assessments).
+For the NEA, students will produce a portfolio of work based on project work, practical assignments and research.

 Enrichment opportunities

-Students to take part in GCSE Biology lessons which provides experience of explaining biological concepts and practical skills to KS4 students.
-Students can also support younger pupils at Science Club and STEMfest as well as other activities.
+Students may take part in whole school and Sixth Form Open Evening to experience explaining the biological concepts and practical skills they are studying to younger students and parents.
+Students can also support younger pupils at Science Club as well as other activities

 Progression

-Level 3 BTEC Human Biology provides a broad basis of study and allows for progression to Higher Education or careers in areas such as Nursing, Occupational Health and Sports Science.
+A Cambridge Advanced National in Human Biology provides a broad basis of study and allows for progression onto other related study, such as Higher Education courses in biological sciences, life sciences and human biology.

 Silver School Mental Health Award